turambar173/indigo-lbtda-onedata/README.md

     sudo make install

 Onedata components are deployed using docker containers.
-If you are intersted in docker check the website <https://www.docker.com>.
+If you are intersted in docker, check the website <https://www.docker.com>.
 You do not need to be a docker expert to complete this tutorial.
-Just imagine that a container contains everything required to make a piece of software (Onedata in our case) running.
+Just imagine that a docker container contains everything required to make a piece of software (Onedata in our case) running.